xibyte/jsketcher/README.md

 * $ npm run electron:package:win
 * $ npm run electron:package:mac

+The resulting binary will be placed in the dist folder that is generated.

 Note:
-Build targeting windows requires wine to be installed
+Build targeting windows from linux requires wine to be installed.

+Linux build produces app image and deb for installation.
+To use the app image you must do a 'chmod +x jsketcher-*.*.*.AppImage'

 Contributing Please see  [.github/CONTRIBUTING.md ](.github/CONTRIBUTING.md )
 =========================